Prior to the Animal Welfare Act, animal welfare law was largely reactive and action could only be taken once an animal had suffered unnecessarily.

-- for any need to be housed with, or apart from, other animals
+- need to be housed with, or apart, from other animals

 Find out what your pet needs in all about animals.

 Further information about what this means in practice can be found in specific Codes of Practice produced by Defra (for England) and by the Welsh Government.